securingsincity/react-table-acula/README.md

 };
 ```
 * The key of the object is the displayed header name
-* Strings just get displayed as text.
-Any display work should be done prior to passing in the collection ie, formatting dates.
+* Strings  - display a field as text.
-* Lists will loop over an array and display the value as a string in an unordered list
+* Lists - will loop over an array and display the value as a string in an unordered list
-* Buttons contain an action which add that field as a class assigned to that cell.
+* Buttons - Display a button. contain an action which add that field as a class assigned to that cell.
 Additional classes can be added through the "classes" field.
 Additionally you can add a glyphicon.
+* Custom - pass in a function that takes the field as a parameter and then you would format that column as needed.
+Great for formatting dates.
+* React - Pass in a custom react component.
+The row is passed in as a prop called model into this custom react component.
-* Strings and Lists can use dot access to access a nested object like `address.city` for example.
+* Strings, Custom and Lists can use dot access to access a nested object like `address.city` for example.

 ##Callbacks